-Several weeks ago Dr. Qibo Jing an AP teachers at Rancho Solano Preparatory School in Scottsdale, Arizona, posted a new way to approach tabular integration to the AP Calculus Community discussion group.
+Several weeks ago, Dr. Qibo Jing, an AP teacher at Rancho Solano Preparatory School in Scottsdale, Arizona, posted a new way to approach tabular integration to the AP Calculus Community discussion group.
 He calls this the Modified Tabular Method.
 The algorithm makes repeated integration by parts quicker and more streamlined than the usual method.
 The usual method is explained here.

 Here is Dr. Jing’s method outlined and illustrated with this example

 Step 1: Identify u and dv in the usual way and rewrite the given integral in terms of and .